quantum-kittens/quantum-kittens.github.io/_posts/2022-06-11-CHAPTER-3-Story-Red-Dots-and-Doorbells.md

 They rang the doorbell once more; this time it was Luna who peered into the peephole.
 The marble turned red, and the ensuing *bang!* they heard from within delighted them so fiercely they forgot all about the butterfly.

 The ladybug, peeved by the sudden jolt, hopped back to the ceiling, concluding that cat heads were decidedly *not* ideal for perching after all.
-But Blade did not see the red dot reappear above him, for he barreled to the front door, furious.
+But Blade did not see the suspicious spot reappear above him, for he barreled to the front door, furious.

 He flung open the door, unsurprised to find no one there, and yowled into the mid morning sunshine: “I know it’s you, Luna!
 You and whichever kittens you’ve roped into bothering me.
 Leave me alone or I’ll… I’ll…” he glanced at the parcel still clutched in his paw.
 “I’ll make you run an errand!”